-On August 27, 2008, the Planning Commission held a public hearing on the proposed amendment and took action to recommend approval of the text amendment, as amended.
+On August 27, 2008, the Planning Commission held a public hearing on the proposed amendment and took action to recommend approval of the text amendment.
 The draft minutes to that meeting are attached.

-Also attached are the draft "strike-through" and "clean" versions of the Ordinance prepared for consideration at the first reading.
+The City Council approved the first reading of the text amendment on September 8th.
+Attached are the draft "strike-through" and "clean" versions of the Ordinance prepared for consideration at the second reading.

-RECOMMENDED ACTION: Consideration of Zoning Ordinance Text Amendment 18.229, to amend Ordinance No. 97-18 as amended, the City of Novi Zoning Ordinance at Article 12, OSC, Office Service Commercial District, Subsection 1202 "Principal Uses Permitted Subject to Special Conditions" and Subsection 1203, "Required Conditions," and at Article 24, Schedule of Regulations, Subsection 2400 "Schedule limiting height, bulk, density and area by zoning district" in order to expand uses permitted subject to special conditions in a planned shopping center and to provide greater flexibility in the design of planned shopping centers in the OSC District.
-First Reading
+RECOMMENDED ACTION: Approval of Zoning Ordinance Text Amendment 18.229, to amend Ordinance No. 97-18 as amended, the City of Novi Zoning Ordinance at Article 12, OSC, Office Service Commercial District, Subsection 1202 "Principal Uses Permitted Subject to Special Conditions" and Subsection 1203, "Required Conditions," and at Article 24, Schedule of Regulations, Subsection 2400 "Schedule limiting height, bulk, density and area by zoning district" in order to expand uses permitted subject to special conditions in a planned shopping center and to provide greater flexibility in the design of planned shopping centers in the OSC District.
+Second Reading

-1 2 Υ Ν
+1 2 YN 1 2 Y N

-Mayor Landry
+Mayor Landry Council Member Margolis

-Mayor Pro Tem Capello
+Mayor Pro Tem Capello Council Member Mutch

-Council Member Crawford
+Council Member Crawford Council Member Staudt

 Council Member Gatt